michaelisip/michaelisip.dev/blog/2025-01-12-laravel-package-development.md

 ## 6. Publish the Package

-1. Push to a GitHub Repository: - Create a repository for your package.
+1. Push to a GitHub Repository:

+   - Create a repository for your package.
-   -Push your package code to the repository.
+   - Push your package code to the repository.

 2. Submit to Packagist:
    - Go to Packagist and log in.